Jameson Raid: Foundation of the colonies and republics

-The Cape, more specifically the small area around present day Cape Town, was the first part of South Africa to be settled by Europeans; the first immigrants arrived in 1652.
-These settlers were transported by, and long remained under the control of, the Dutch East India Company.
+The Cape, more specifically the small area around present day Cape Town, was the first part of South Africa to be settled by Europeans.

-Gradual consolidation and eastward expansion took place over the next 150 years; however, by the beginning of the nineteenth century, Dutch power had substantially waned.
-In 1806, Great Britain took over the Cape to prevent the territory falling to Napoleon and to secure control over the trade routes to the Far East.
+The Dutch East India Company (Vereenigde Oost-Indische Compagnie, VOC) officials did not favour the permanent settlement of Europeans in their trading empire, although during the 140 years of Dutch rule many VOC servants retired or were discharged and remained as private citizens.
+A small number of longtime VOC employees, however, expressed interest in applying for grants of land with the objective of retiring at the Cape as farmers.
+In time, they came to form a class of former VOC employees, vrijlieden, also known as vrijburgers (free citizens) who stayed in Dutch territories overseas after serving their contracts.
+Over generations, this settled European population came to form a distinct identity as Afrikaners (formerly sometimes Afrikaander or Afrikaaner, from the Dutch Africaander) or Boers (farmers).

-Antipathy towards British control and the introduction of new systems and institutions grew amongst a substantial portion of the Boer community.
-One of the primary causes of friction was policy of the British authorities towards slavery in South Africa.
-In 1828, legislation passed by the British parliament guaranteed equal treatment under the law for all, regardless of race.
-In 1830, a new ordinance imposed heavy penalties for harsh treatment of slaves.
-The measure was controversial among some of the population, and in 1834, the government abolished slavery in the British Empire altogether.
-The Boers opposed the changes, as they believed they needed enslaved labor to make their farms work.
-They believed the slaveholders were compensated too little upon emancipation.
-They were also suspicious of how the government paid for compensation.
-This resentment culminated in the en-masse migration of substantial numbers of the Boers into the hitherto unexplored frontier, to get beyond the control of British rule.
-The migration became known as the Great Trek.
+In 1806, the Cape was colonised by the British Empire.
+Initially British control was aimed to protect the trade route to the East from Napoleon, however, the British soon realised the potential to develop the Cape colony further.
+Antipathy towards British control and the introduction of new systems and institutions grew amongst a substantial portion of the Afrikaner/Boer community.
+Between 1834 and 1840 about 15 000 Boers left the Cape Colony in parties of ox-wagons, in seek of sovereignty beyond British-claimed territories.
+These emigrants primarily consisted Trekboers, frontier farmers in the East who had been at the front of the colony's eastward expansion.
+The emigration became known as the Great Trek and the emigrants Voortrekkers.
+Details on the various motives behind the Great Trek are laid out in the Voortrekker leader, Piet Retief's 1837 manifesto.

-This anti-British feeling was by no means universal: in the Western Cape, few Boers felt compelled to move.
-The Trekboers, frontier farmers in the East who had been at the front of the colony's eastward expansion, were the ones who elected to trek further afield.
-These emigrants, or Voortrekkers as they became known, first moved east into the territory later known as Natal.
-In 1839, they founded the Natalia Republic as a new homeland for the Boers.
-Other Voortrekker parties moved northwards, settling beyond the Orange and Vaal rivers.
+The Voortrekkers first moved east into the territory later known as Natal.
+In 1839, they founded the Natalia Republic as a new Boer homeland.
+Other Voortrekker parties moved north, settling beyond the Orange and Vaal rivers.

-Reluctant to have British subjects moving beyond its control, Britain annexed the Natalia Republic in 1843, which became the Crown colony of Natal.
+Disregarding the Voortrekkers' effortful attempt to claim independence, Britain annexed the Natalia Republic in 1843, which became the Crown colony of Natal.
 After 1843, British government policy turned strongly against further expansion in South Africa.
-Although there were some abortive attempts to annex the territories to the north, Britain recognised their independence by the Sand River Convention of 1852 and the Orange River Convention of 1854, for the Transvaal and the Orange Free State, respectively.
+Although there were some abortive attempts to annex more territories to the north, Britain formally recognised their independence by the Sand River Convention of 1852 and the Orange River Convention of 1854, for the Transvaal and the Orange Free State, respectively.

-After the First Anglo-Boer War, Gladstone's government restored the Transvaal's independence in 1884 by signing the London Convention.
-No one knew there would be the discovery of the colossal gold deposits of the Witwatersrand two years later by Jan Gerrit Bantjes (1843-1911).
+After the First Anglo-Boer War, Gladstone's government restored the Transvaal's independence in 1884 by signing the London Convention, not knowing that the colossal gold deposits of the Witwatersrand would be struck two years later by Jan Gerrit Bantjes (1843-1911).